pkdcryptos/https-github.com-oikos-cash-swap-sdk/README.md

 ## Running tests

 To run the tests, follow these steps.
-You must have at least node v10 and [yarn](https://yarnpkg.com/) installed.
+You must have at least node v10 installed.

 First clone the repository: